penrosestudio/barclays-bank-pdf-to-csv/README.md

 Barclays Bank statement PDF-to-CSV
 ==================================

+*This project is not actively maintained by @jayfresh any more.
+Please feel free to take it on if you like it!
+It looks like Barclays have released bank feeds now, so that's also worth a look: https://help.xero.com/uk/BarclaysFeed*

 NB: This only works with Business account statements!
-Support for personal account statements is planned, pending getting hold of an appropriate PDF.
+Support for personal account statements would need some work.

 Reads Barclays Bank statements and extracts transactions.
 Validates transactions against the total payments and receipts shown in the top-right of the bank statement.